nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 nano _config.yml
 ```

+!!! warning
-*Note: Until this line is correctly formatted, you are bound to run into invalid time errors.*
+    Until exclude list in `_config.yml` is correctly formatted, you are bound to run into invalid time errors.

 #### Building the website locally